selfstarter39/core-py/README.md

 - Additionally I browse through various python exercises available freely on University sites, and keep adding to the list whenever I find something interesting.
 - You can pick any problem, give it a shot and check the answer.
 - I believe in constant learning.
 Therefore, please feel free to suggest any improvement to solved problems if you feel so.

+**Note**: Every piece of code is free in my git repo.
+Let's be good to each other.